 Read MoreIRONMAN Comes to Ruidoso!
 Experience the thrill as IRONMAN 70.3 debuts in New Mexico with a festival weekend of triathlon racing in Ruidoso, July 11–12, 2026.
 Swim, bike, and run through stunning mountain landscapes—or come cheer on the athletes and enjoy the excitement!
-Registration opens April 23.
-2026.
+Registration is now open »

 Read MoreDiscover Ruidoso’s rich history at the Wingfield Heritage House Museum, a beautifully restored 1920s home.
 Once a family residence and business hub, it now features curated exhibits on early settlers, Native cultures, and the town’s evolution.
 Explore preserved rooms, uncover local traditions, and connect with the stories that shaped Ruidoso’s past and present.

-Read MoreComing soon to Ruidoso, The Crow at Marty’s Golf House is an indoor golf and social lounge combining interactive simulators, casual dining, and a relaxed sports-lounge atmosphere.
+Read MoreNow open in Ruidoso, The Crow at Marty’s Golf House is an indoor golf and social lounge blending interactive simulators, casual dining, and a relaxed sports-lounge vibe.
 Enjoy handmade pizzas, New Mexico chile favorites, beer, wine, cocktails, and mocktails in a welcoming space designed for golfers and non-golfers alike.

 Read MoreCraving something sweet in Ruidoso?
 From homemade pies and decadent cakes to artisan ice cream and freshly baked pastries, these top dessert spots have you covered.
 Whether you’re in the mood for a quick treat or a leisurely indulgence, here’s where to find the best desserts in Ruidoso.